MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-devicemethod-h/iothubdevicemethod-invoke.md

 );
 ```

-Call a method on device with a given payload.

 ## Parameters
-* `serviceClientDeviceMethodHandle`The handle created by a call to the create function.
+* `serviceClientDeviceMethodHandle` The handle created by a call to the create function.

-* `deviceId`The device name (id) to call a method on.
+* `deviceId` The device name (id) to call a method on.

-* `methodName`The method name to call.
+* `methodName` The method name to call.

-* `methodPayload`The message payload to send.
+* `methodPayload` The message payload to send.

-* `response`Output buffer for response payload.
+* `response` Output buffer for response payload.

-* `timeout`Time before IoTHubDeviceMethod_InvokeModule times out.
+* `timeout` Time before IoTHubDeviceMethod_InvokeModule times out.

-* `responseStatus`Response status code from invocation
+* `responseStatus` Response status code from invocation

-* `responsePayload`Output buffer for response payload.
+* `responsePayload` Output buffer for response payload.

-* `responsePayloadSize`String length of responsePayload.
+* `responsePayloadSize` String length of responsePayload.

 ## Returns
 An IOTHUB_DEVICE_METHOD_RESULT containing the return status.